Why Is My Conversion Rate So Low? Top 3 Reasons

 You might be targeting the right audience, but are you making it easy for them to convert?
 A poor user experience frequently leads to poor campaign performance.
 Some things to look at from a user perspective include:

-- Is the landing page consistent with your website and brand?
-Is your logo there, as well as standard brand elements?
+Is the landing page consistent with your website and brand?
 Users want to know they are on a legitimate site they can trust with their personal information.
+They will look for key items like your logo.

-- Is the call to action clear?
+Is the call to action clear?
 Are users finding what the ad they clicked on promised?
-Is it obvious where they should enter their information or where they should click to download a report?
 Maybe you’re asking for more information than you need or that the prospect is willing to provide.
 If you see anything that may be confusing or complicated, clean it up and make sure you are asking visitors to take only one action.

-- Are you inadvertently preventing them from converting?
+Are you inadvertently preventing them from converting?
 Is there a pop-up blocking the page?
-Does your chatbot creep up in the corner as they arrive?
 These “extras'' create clutter and confusion; they’re the equivalent of a cluttered, disorganized store or that pesky salesperson that appears out of nowhere the second you stop to look at the merchandise.

 3. You’re a Victim of Ad Fraud